aag/apple_trailer_downloader/README.md

 the command-line setting will override the setting in the config file.

 The script stores a list of files it has already downloaded in in a text file.
-Any trailer file listed in the download list will not be re-downloaded, even if the trailer file has already been deleted.
+Any trailer listed in this file will not be re-downloaded, even if the trailer file has already been deleted.
 This allows you to delete trailers after you've watched them, but still run the script on a regular basis and only download trailers you've never seen before.
 By default the